azukaar/azukaar-skills-stats/doc/Hunter.md

 # **HUNTER** *(Paragon: Farmer + Barbarian)*

+## TODO
+- Should +50% skills from farmer/barbarian
+- Should have a spawn animals
+- Should have a Harvest can harvest hsotiles skills

 ## **Core Philosophy:**
 **Beast Master** - Ultimate animal control and pack coordination
 **Resource Bridge** - Connects Farmer's production with Barbarian's consumption